-- If you're on a tight budget, bring a picnic and buy as many tickets as you can afford, then let the kids figure out how to budget their fun.
+- If you're on a tight budget, bring a picnic lunch and buy as many tickets as you can afford, then let the kids figure out how to budget their fun.

 - For free movies or concerts, plan to get there early.
 It is first to come first serve, and spots go pretty quick.
 Pack a picnic and stake out your spot on the sand.